Xtendify/Simple-Calendar/readme.txt

 = 3.0.11 - TODO =

+* Fix: Grouped calendars will now clear the cache of all attached calendars.
+* Fix: Cache was requiring a manual clear sometimes and should now work automatically.
 * Dev: Updated CSS class for [start-location] and [end-location] tags.
 * Tweak: Updated date and time preview to show properly escaped values.